-Below are the five names I have been using in the Chicago Region.
+Below are the names I have been using in the Chicago Region.
 There might be some additions with further work.
 The second list is names that have been used for Chicago Region, such as by Moffatt (1909), and their current status.
 Some of the synonymy within Stereum is not clear to me.

 - Stereum complicatum has small bright orange effused discs that fuse together and form reflexed caps, upper surface with short hairs.

 - Stereum gausapatum has folded effused-reflexed crowded caps on oak, underside stains red when fresh.

 - Stereum hirsutum has orange underside and effused-reflexed growth; upper surface strongly hirsute.